 Fayette County has experienced energetic growth and is now home to more than 300,000 residents.
 The bustling economy has diversified from tobacco and manufacturing to include higher education, healthcare, construction, technology, financial services, advanced manufacturing, and energy.
-Located in the heart of Central Kentucky’s Bluegrass Region, Lexington’s cultural offerings and quality of life have made it a remarkable place to live, work, and play.
+Surrounded by a world class landscape of iconic horse farms in the heart of Central Kentucky’s Bluegrass Region, Lexington’s cultural offerings and quality of life have made it a remarkable place to live, work, and play.

 In recent years, Lexington has placed an emphasis on reinvesting in its downtown core.
-In anticipation of hosting the 2010 World Equestrian Games, many new public amenities were put into place.
-The local restaurant scene has come alive with a wide variety of interesting and unique options, and urban residential opportunities have flourished.
-This growth has been accompanied by increased vitality in the neighborhoods surrounding downtown.
-A rising number of tech start-up companies have established themselves downtown, contributing to its innovative and appealing work environment.
+In anticipation of hosting the 2010 World Equestrian Games, a comprehensive streetscape improvement plan was implemented making the downtown a welcoming place to dine and gather for events.
+The local restaurant scene has blossomed with a wide variety of new eateries and bars throughout eleven distinct dining districts.
+The appeal of the downtown is further strengthened by the variety of urban housing choices including urban lofts and many affordable, diverse, historic neighborhoods surrounding downtown.
+A rising number of tech start-up companies have established themselves downtown, close to the talent pool of over 43,000 college students.